hannutt/demo/README.md

 WLAN report -> Create a new wlan report  (netsh wlan show wlanreport -command) or open the latest report in a web browser

+Printers -> displays a list of available printers.

 Running applications-> shows running applications and their process ID.
 The process IDs can be found on the tabs of the menu button, which you can click to close the application.

 Network -> shows your IP address, available wlan networks, hostname and checks your Internet connection status by pinging an external web page. the network feature also has a hidden text field and button that appear when the feature is selected.